DNN-Connect/razor-blade/README.md

 ```

 ## Using Razor Blade

+First, install the DNN-module from the [releases on Github](https://github.com/DNN-Connect/razor-blade/releases).

 In your c# code, add the following line to then have access to all the commands: